CloudM-Migrate/documentation/Engineering-Reference/M365DestinationAO.md

 {: .no_toc }
 Default Value: On

 Create Office 365 Group if it does not exist.
+If a group is exists in the source but not in the destination and this is turned off the migration will fail.

 Change Conditions: Turn off to not create groups.